CBA-Tech-Recruiting/README/README.md

 The ultimate goal is to assess the candidate's passion for quality and activeness as a collaborator.
 An active collaborator who cares about quality will drive a healthy culture that lifts others in the squad.

+## Where are the repos?

+All repos are private, including the test templates.

+Please request access to the [CBA Engineers](https://github.com/orgs/CBA-Tech-Recruiting/teams/cba-engineers) by pinging one of the maintainers.

 ## Format

 Each candidate will have a private git repo created for them, with a pull request upon which they are to perform a review.